Extensibility home page

-Dynamics 365 for Finance and Operations, Enterprise edition is customized extensively by partner’s, VAR’s, and even some customers.
+Microsoft Dynamics 365 for Finance and Operations, Enterprise edition is customized extensively by partners, value added resellers (VARs), and even some customers.
 The ability to customize the product is a strength of the product that historically has been supported through overlayering of the application code.
 The move to the cloud with more agile servicing and frequent updates requires a less intrusive customization model, which makes updates less likely to impact custom solutions.
 This new model is called extensibility and will ultimately replace customization by overlayering.

-These introductory topics contain general information about how Finance and Operations supports customization, including information on when customization transitions from overlayering to purely extension based.
+These introductory topics contain general information about customization.
+This information includes information about when the transition occurs from customization through overlayering to a purely extension-based model.
 These topics also explain how to log extensibility requests to Microsoft, along with frequently asked questions and answers.